 With the world advancing steadily with technology, if there is anything that gets affected the most, it has to be our fitness.
 Though you may already be health conscious, most people aren’t.
 And even if you are, let’s admit that it’s not as easy as it sounds.
 Regardless of whichever category you fall in, a good way to start is by keeping a check on the calories you consume daily.
-To do that, the best way is to take advantage of the technological advancement that you carry with you everywhere – your smartphone.
-So without further ado, here is a list of the 12 best calorie counter apps for Android and iPhone:
+To do that, the best way is to take advantage of the technological advancement you carry with you everywhere – your smartphone.
+So without further ado, here is a list of the 15 best calorie counter apps for Android and iPhone in 2020.

 Undoubtedly, MyFitnessPal is the most popular calorie tracker app out there.
 When you first open the app, you are asked a few questions like the goal that you wish to achieve, your activity level, and a few personal questions like your age, height, and weight.
 After you fill in all the details, you’ll be required to enter your email address and create a password to complete the sign up progress.
 All these details can be changed later, so you don’t have to worry about filling in the wrong information at that time.
 Now you will be shown your daily goal that the app recommends for you in order to achieve your desired goal.
 You can even choose to keep on track with regular reminders.